 KILLEA, a parish, in the barony of RAPHOE, county of DONEGAL, and province of ULSTER, 4 miles (S. W.) from Londonderry, on the road from that place to Letterkenny; containing 930 inhabitants.
 According to the Ordnance survey, it comprises 1869 statute acres, of which 1792 are applotted under the tithe act and valued at £1285 per ann., and 80 acres are bog.

-McClintock, Esq.
+At Carrigans are some large corn-mills: it is a constabulary police station, and has a penny post to Londonderry.
+Dunmore House is the seat of R. McClintock, Esq.
 The living is a rectory and vicarage, in the diocese of Raphoe, and in the patronage of the Bishop; the tithes amount to £170.
 The church is a small plain building, for the repairs of which the Ecclesiastical Commissioners have recently granted £273.
 There is a glebe-house, with a glebe of 40 acres In the R. C. divisions the parish forms part of the union or district of Lagan.
 About 120 children are educated in two public schools, of which the parochial school is supported from Col. Robertson's fund, and there is a Sunday school.

 from Lewis's Topographical Dictionary of Ireland, 1837.

 The transcription of the section for this parish from the National Gazetteer (1868), provided by Colin Hinson.

 - Ask for a calculation of the distance from Killea to another place.

 The page for Killea from Donegal Genealogy Resources

 The entry for Killea from Griffiths Valuation 1847/64